 Imagine hiking and camping in these areas, finding hidden beaches while these incredible creatures swim and jump on the horizon.
 To make your adventure and journey all the more memorable, you can take it a step further and dive right into the action!
 Organised by the wildlife coast cruises, you can spend your entire day engaged in a lengthy boat journey around the natural scenery.
 From Refuge Cove and rabbit Islands back to Port Welshpool Jetty, there will be no shortage of sights to fill your camera with.
 And in each shot, there is a chance to spot and memorise a beautiful whale.

 Whales can show us just how incredible Mother Nature can be.
-Most people can’t even grasp the sheer size of these mammals until they see them in person.
+When you head to these destinations in Australia and see them, most people can’t even grasp the sheer size of these mammals until they see them in person.
 Although they are the largest creatures, whales are friendly towards other, naturally smaller creatures.
 With proper guidance, organisation, and specialists, your journey to meet these giants will surely be memorable.
 With ample places to pick and choose from, all you have to do is to select the right one for you.
 All to start from one and then work your way thru them all.
 Whatever the choice may be, you won’t make the wrong one.
 We wish you all the best!